Sbulengoma-7812/alx-zero_day/README.md

-This repository contains the basic information of Github task
+This repository contains the basic information of Github task updated